harmane4/Weather-Dashboard/README.md

 If a city is spelt incorrectly nothing loads on the page.

-When the city is click on in the search history the current weather conditions do not reappear.

 ## Technologies Used

+HTML
+CSS
+JavaScript
-Open Weater API
+Open Weather API

 ## Usage